DutchCodingCompany/filament-developer-logins/README.md

 ### enabled()

-You may use the columns() method to easily create a grid within the section By default, the plugin is disabled.
+By default, the plugin is disabled.
 You can enable it by calling the enabled() method.
 I strongly suggest enabling this plugin only in the local environment.
 You can achieve this by using the app()->environment() method.
 Additionally, the enabled() method also accepts a closure if you wish to enable the plugin based on a custom condition.

 Example: